-For a decade now, The Middle East Media Research Institute (MEMRI) has relied upon the generosity of our donors, including many of our subscribers, to produce primary source translations and original analyses that enable government, law enforcement, legislating bodies, academia, the media, and the public to gain a more in-depth understanding of the complexities of the Middle East, and to enable them to read primary source material.
+For over a decade, The Middle East Media Research Institute (MEMRI) has relied upon the generosity of our donors, including many of our subscribers, to produce primary source translations and original analyses that enable government, law enforcement, legislating bodies, academia, the media, and the public to gain a more in-depth understanding of the complexities of the Middle East.

 Please donate now at http://www.memri.org/donation/

 WHY YOU SHOULD SUPPORT MEMRI NOW

 Every day, MEMRI is "Bridging the Language Gap Between the Middle East and the West" with its cutting-edge research.
 Right now events are unfolding and circumstances are changing very rapidly in the Middle East and South Asia, making MEMRI’s material more vital than ever before.
 We need your support now so we can continue to focus on breaking news stories, including:

 · Afghanistan/Pakistan: The Taliban in Afghanistan and, increasingly, Pakistan; the Pakistan government’s fight against terror

 · Iran: Military and nuclear developments; ongoing post-election unrest

 · Al-Qaeda: Online jihad websites and forums, including messages from leaders bin Laden and Al-Zawahiri; monitoring threats, including threats to the West